-Desmond Man shared some techniques, which helped him to build the stunning Atlantis environment, which was created for the Artstation’s Ancient Civilizations challenge.
-Nice overview of the way you can use Substance Designer and Substance Painter.
+Desmond Man shared some techniques, which helped him to build the stunning Atlantis environment for the Artstation’s Ancient Civilizations challenge.

 Salutations 80.lv!
 My name is Desmond Man, I’m 27 and I was born and raised in London.
 I studied at the University of Hertfordshire and upon graduation, I was employed by Eurocom Developments where I worked on 007 Legends as a Junior Artist.
 Unfortunately, Eurocom was forced to close its doors and afterward I ventured out into Hong Kong for 3-4 years where I jumped around the creative industry working on anything that utilized my 3D skill set such as Interior, ArchViz, Product, Fashion, Exhibition setup, Advertisement, Film and Games.